Imported vs American-Made Restaurant Seats: A Comparison

 Our seats are thicker and made of natural solid wood rather than 5-8 thin sheets of plywood glued together in layers.

 Solid wood allows wood stain to penetrate deep inside to reduce the appearance of scratches and dents.
-The glue used in plywood prohibits stain to absorb past the first layer.
+The glue used in plywood prohibits stain from absorbing past the first layer.
 As a result, plywood seats are more prone to show scratches and dents.

 Comfort comparison for restaurant furniture